kudmni/capistrano-formula/README.rst

 capistrano-formula
 ================

-A saltstack formula for capistrano installation
+A saltstack formula for capistrano installation (Debian only)